CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

  * a persistent identifier to be used when citing the dataset or reporting re-use
  * general information about the dataset (title, the field of science, keywords, content coverage, variables)
  * information about agents (creators, contributors, publisher, distributor)
- * information about access (download link or access information, rights statements and licenses)
+ * information about access (download link or access information and rights statements)
  * information about lifecycle events and related entities (provenance)
  * technical information like checksum, size, file format, media type